stormeyes/PyMailMan/README.md

 ###common mail smtp configure sample
-assume the email address is 1234567@xx.com and password is 12345678 Here are some of the smtp configure example
+assume the email address is 1234567@xx.com and password is 12345678 Here are some of the smtp configure example:

 + QQ Mail